What are the symptoms of PANS/PANDAS?

 “Seeing Your First Child with PANDAS/PANS” is a medical guide consisting of: overview and current theories, PANDAS/PANS symptoms and diagnostic criteria, workup recommendations, and expectations.

-Read the PANS Research Consortium consensus statement and treatment recommendations.
+Read the PANS Research Consortium papers.

 Access the PPN Practitioner Directory.